Dasharo/docs/docs/guides/capsule-update.md

    firmware.cap` (substitute `firmware.cap` with an actual file name):
    ![Initiating a capsule update](../images/uefi-shell-capsule-app-posting.png)

-8. An ongoing firmware update looks like this:
+8. An ongoing firmware update with graphical progress bar looks like this:
    ![Ongoing capsule update](../images/uefi-capsule-update.png)

+    !!! note

+        Protectli devices have a textual progress bar.

     !!! warning